Data-Integrity-Group/Wip/README.md

-      * do the leading spaces trigger this COPY effect?
+      - do the leading spaces trigger this COPY effect?
-        * its beginning to look very likely
+        - its beginning to look very likely
-          * assume this is so - at least for now
+          - assume this is so - at least for now
+     - deprecate this use of copyBlocks

 - GaPoN(otes)